 University of Edinburgh Centre for Tissue Repair

-Together with the Centre for Regenerative Medicine will form the University of Edinburgh’s new Institute for Regeneration and Repair (IRR) which, when complete in 2020, will be home to over 600 researchers.
+Together with the Centre for Regenerative Medicine will form the University of Edinburgh’s new Institute for Regeneration and Repair (IRR) which, when complete, will be home to over 600 researchers.
 The new building will be a unique interdisciplinary research facility.
 It will address critical bottlenecks in the development and commercialisation of regenerative therapies, and will: